yesnik/linux-guides/grafana/alerting.md

 Grafana Alerting system helps us to watch for specific events or circumstances in our incoming metrics data or log entries.

+We can set up alerts in Prometheus or Grafana - it doesn't matter which.

 **Note**: Alerts should not bother you.
 Otherwise, you will start to ignore them.

 ## Config